-Special Collections and University Archives invite you to help us capture and preserve our communities’ experiences of the COVID-19 pandemic.
+Special Collections and University Archives invites you to help us record and preserve our communities’ experiences of the COVID-19 pandemic.
 ISU students, faculty, and staff, as well as community members throughout Iowa and the Midwest are invited to share their experiences and thoughts during this unprecedented time.
 Materials submitted will be gathered into a collection and made available to the public as a contribution to the historical record of these events.

 Questions can be directed to email@example.com.

 We have three different projects that individuals can contribute to.

 Open to the entire ISU community, this project seeks to record how faculty, students, staff, alumni, and others are responding to and dealing with the effects of COVID-19.

 Agriculture, Food, and Rural Stories